NFPA 660: Big Changes Ahead for NFPA Compliance

 - Combustible dust test data

-NFPA 660 does not represent a major departure from the existing NFPA standards that it will replace.
-As with every standard update, manufacturers can expect to see some clarifications to existing requirements and additional information based on new technologies, test methods or research as well as a harmonization of terms, descriptions, and analytical values that may differ between commodity-specific standards.
+NFPA 660 does not represent a major departure from the existing NFPA standards that it replaces.
+As with every standard update, manufacturers can expect to see some clarifications to existing requirements and additional information based on new technologies, test methods or research as well as a harmonization of terms, descriptions and analytical values that may differ between commodity-specific standards.

 The largest changes are anticipated in the Hazard Management: Mitigation and Prevention chapter, which required extensive work to integrate and harmonize all of the industry-, process- or material-specific information from the replaced standards.
 Most of these changes are related to specific production equipment; no significant changes were made to sections for building construction requirements or to the centralized vacuum cleaning, pneumatic conveying and dust collection section.

-There are also some significant changes in some of the industry-specific chapters, most notably to the Standard for Combustible Metals section (formerly NFPA 484).
-(Some of these changes were already put in place in the 2022 revision of NFPA 484.)
+There are also some changes in some of the industry-specific chapters, most notably to the Standard for Combustible Metals section (formerly NFPA 484).
+(Most of these changes were already put in place in the 2022 revision of NFPA 484.)

 Most of the remaining changes simply improve wording for greater clarity.
 For example: